JupyterPhysSciLab/JupyterPiDAQ/Documentation/Development_Notes.md

 1. Copy an existing sensor class paste it into the end of sensors.py and rename it.
-1. Update/delete functions for each valid uint within the new class as necessary.
+1. Update/delete functions for each valid unit within the new class as necessary.
 1. Update the sensor name, vendor and available units in the `__init__` function.